 When SaaSOptics—a subscription management software company for B2B—first approached GUIDEcx, they struggled to find a system that kept the external and internal teams current on project status.
 Providing reliable, current information was a challenge since it relied on manual data input on various systems that didn’t always sync well with one another.

 The bottom line: their team couldn’t see how much time was costing them.

 One of the most important features of the GUIDEcx system that helped streamline SaaSOptics’ onboarding process, along with other companies, is the time-tracking tool.
 With it, the customer success team can gather insight into how much these implementations cost.
 The PM can also take a granular view of tasks and analyze which ones took the most time and why.
 This data provides valuable insights into better team and resource management and helps to create more accurate client estimates.

-Implement processes and tools that align departments to provide a seamless customer experience, simplify communication among stakeholders, automate common tasks while providing better visibility along with a system that tracks and identifies options for better time and resource management.
-When you do, you’ll be enlightened by your company’s investment in onboarding new clients and can move forward with a system that not only attracts new customers but ensures you keep them.
+Implement processes and tools that align departments to provide a seamless customer experience, simplify communication among stakeholders, automate common tasks while providing better visibility, and a system that tracks and identifies options for better time and resource management.
+When you do, you’ll be enlightened by your company’s investment in onboarding new clients and can move forward with a system that attracts new customers and ensures you keep them.

 Discover how GUIDEcx can help you improve efficiency by reducing your customer onboarding timeline and increasing the capacity of your project managers.
 Our industry-leading customer onboarding solution is supported by our unparalleled professional resources and unwavering commitment to excellence.